janihuuh/hruh_webpage/en/scvi_atlas.md

 ```

 ### Upload h5ad file to cluster
 ```
 scp /path/to/my_data.h5ad username@atlas.genome.helsinki.fi:/projects/fimm_ngs_mustjoki/path/to/scvi/input/
 ```

 ### In cluster, start a screen session
-Always use a screen to make sure you don't lose work if connection is lost; read more on screens in Atlas basics.
+Always use a screen to make sure you don't lose work if connection is lost; read more on screens in [Atlas basics](atlas.md)
 ```
 screen -S scvi
 ```